diamond-gold/MiniBosses/README.md

 Spawn boss: `/minibosses spawn <BossName>`

+Despawn boss: `/minibosses despawn <BossName>`
+* The Boss will still spawn when the chunk is loaded again (disable Boss using toggleEnabled to prevent spawning)

+Enable/Disable boss: `/minibosses toggleEnabled <BossName>`
+* Enabling a Boss that have not been checked/tested during startup may cause unknown behaviour, discouraged use in production

 Remove boss: `/minibosses delete <BossName>`

 List bosses in the config: `/minibosses list`
+* Also shows which bosses are enabled/disabled

 # Supported Entities
 Theoretically any entity, not all entities tested